jleePennState/SWENG837/README.md

 Folders
 - Diagrams: contains all Diagrams organized in sub-folders by their diagram type
-- Documents: contains the powerpoint presentation
+- Documents: contains the presentation in ppt and pdf format